When Consumer AI Becomes an Enterprise Technology Decision

 The fact that staff are already using consumer AI tools does not validate their use for enterprise purposes.
 It indicates that IT has not provided an alternative that meets their needs.

 Staff use the tools that make them productive.
 If the organisation has not deployed enterprise AI, they will use consumer AI.
 They are not trying to circumvent policy.
 They are trying to do their jobs.
-But their use of unauthorised tools creates risk the organisation must manage.
+But their use of unauthorised tools creates risk the organisation carries without a governance framework in place.

 Organisations that address this pattern tend to deploy enterprise AI solutions that give staff the capability they need within a framework that manages data privacy, security, compliance, and liability.
+Enterprise AI change management addresses how to structure this transition in a way that builds rather than suppresses the adoption momentum that already exists.
 Blocking consumer tools without providing an alternative typically just moves the problem into less visible parts of the organisation.

 Enterprise AI costs more than free consumer tools.
-It costs less than the consequence of a data breach, a compliance failure, or a liability claim that results from uncontrolled use of AI by staff who do not understand the risks they are creating.
+It may also cost substantially less than the potential consequences of a significant data breach, compliance failure, or liability event arising from uncontrolled use of AI by staff who do not understand the risks they are creating.

+The trade-off is often less about free versus paid and more about managed versus unmanaged risk.
 The cost of enterprise AI sits alongside other investments organisations make in security, privacy, and risk management.
-The trade-off is not between free and paid.
-It is between managed risk and unmanaged risk.

 Organisations that struggle with this decision often do so because they are comparing the visible cost of an enterprise platform against the invisible cost of risks that have not yet materialised.
 The question is not whether enterprise AI costs more than free tools.
 The question is whether the organisation can sustain the operational, legal, and reputational exposure created when staff use consumer AI for business purposes without oversight, audit trails, or contractual protections.